gesbarreto/gesbarreto/content/authors/admin/_index.md

 - Hormonal signaling affecting cellular outcome, and how important this is for mitochondrial respiration under neurological diseases in presence or absence of hormones.

-- Dysregulation of lipid metabolism within mitochondria and neuroimmune response following brain trauma.
+- Dysregulation of lipid metabolism within mitochondria and neuroimmune response following brain damage.

-- Drug design and development of new drugs analogues to hormones for targeting mitochondria
+- Drug design and development of new drugs analogues to hormones for targeting mitochondria.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.